Improving RNN-T ASR Accuracy Using Context Audio: Results

 \section{Results}

 We evaluate on two different datasets for System 1 and 2, each of which is matched to the respective training setup.
-For System 1, we use a filtered dataset as described in \autoref{sec:data-and-training}, while for System 2, we evaluate on a representative sample of production data.
+For System 1, we use a filtered dataset as described in \autoref{sec:data-and-training}, while for System 2, we evaluate on a test set which is representative of production data.
 For System 1 and 2, we report \gls{nWER}, where a value of 1.00 corresponds to the performance of System 1a or 2a on the overall test set, respectively.
-We also report the relative \gls{WERR} obtained with the system trained on full utterances.
+We also report the relative \gls{WERR} obtained with the system trained using our proposed method compared to the baseline.

 \autoref{table:wer} summarizes the results.
-For each system we report results on the overall evaluation dataset, as well as results on subsets containing utterances with only foreground speech (``clean''), utterances with interfering background speech, and utterances with speaker changes within the utterance (e.g., the speaker of the activation word is different from the speaker expressing the intent).
-We can see that training on full utterances leads to a significant WER reduction in both setups, especially for audio with background speech.
+For each system we report results on the overall evaluation dataset, as well as results on subsets containing utterances with only foreground speech (``clean''), utterances with interfering background speech within the labeled segment, and utterances with speaker changes within the utterance (e.g., the speaker of the activation word is different from the speaker expressing the intent).
+We can see that our proposed method for training on full utterances leads to a significant WER reduction in both setups, especially for audio with background speech.
 We hypothesize that this improvement stems from the \gls{RNN-T} encoder learning to implicitly adapt to the speaker and/or the environment within the utterance based on the additional left context seen by the encoder.
-Additionally, we observed during training that the system trained on segments tends to overfit more easily, which indicates that providing longer context sequences to the encoder during training helps to prevent overfitting, even though the number and length of label sequences is the same.
+Also, we observed during training that the system trained on full utterances performs consistently better on the development set, while having a larger training loss, indicating that longer encoder input sequences have a regularizing effect.